 The Bushfire Risk Management Planning Guidelines were written in 2020 following a process of consultation with two working groups who provided expert and stakeholder input.
 The guidelines are a technical reference document aimed at assisting FMACs with the development of FMA risk assessments, using methodology outlined in the Tasmanian Emergency Risk Assessment Guidelines (TERAG).
-A review of the guidelines is current with completion expected in 2023.
-The updated version will be publicly available.
+The guidelines were revised in 2023 and the updated version is publicly available.

-Fire Management Area Committees
+Fire Management Area Committees Activities